Image

 Jim Burke, said, "Jim Burke.
 I am the vice-president.
 I'm an attorney, and I will be representing Marlene."

 Jim's introduction was ominous, in that, while the subject of the meeting was "removal" with "grounds for removal" listed in the seven day advance notice for this special meeting, no one was named as a target for removal.
-The grounds for removal listed in the notice, per the by-laws, could have been taken as opportunities for improvement.

 The next was, "Marlene Costa, treasurer."

 Dorina wanted it noted that Marlene was standing up, shouting and trying to take over the meeting.
-Jim was saying to Marlene, "Marlene, you said... you promised..."
+Jim was saying to Marlene, "Marlene, you said...
+You promised..."

 Jim and Marlene were referring to this meeting as an "impeachment."
 I said, the word does not appear in our by-laws.
-Jim also objected to one of the five board members, calling the police before the meeting, to ask if a security officer, could be on call, because the situation, in her eyes was volatile and potentially unsafe.
+Jim objected to one of the five board members, calling the police before the meeting, to ask if a security officer, could be on call, because the situation, in her eyes was volatile and potentially unsafe.

 I wanted to read a few pertinent by-laws.
 One by-law, for instance, allows for any officer to call a meeting, which is what Marlene did in sending emails around to the board officers and to the executive director.
 No one agreed to show up.
 However, such meetings with a quorum are valid.

 Another by-law states that a board member can remove themselves from the board voluntarily by voicing that desire and having it recorded in the minutes.
-During the election a year ago, one candidate voluntarily stepped aside in a tie vote to allow Marlene to be Treasurer.
+During the election, a year ago, one candidate voluntarily stepped aside in a tie vote to allow Marlene to be Treasurer.
 So, members can remove themselves.

 And so, here we are.